Solomon Grundy (character): Earth-Two version's history

 In the late 19th century, a wealthy merchant named Cyrus Gold is murdered and his body is disposed of in Slaughter Swamp, near Gotham City.
-Fifty years later, the corpse is reanimated as a huge shambling figure (composed partly of the swamp matter that has accumulated around the body over the decades) with almost no memory of its past life.
-Gold murders two escaped criminals who are hiding out in the marsh and steals their clothes.
-He shows up in a hobo camp.
-When asked about his name, one of the few things he can recall is that he was "born on a Monday".
-One of the men at the camp mentions the nursery rhyme character Solomon Grundy (who was born on a Monday), and Gold adopts the moniker.
-Strong, vicious, and nearly mindless, Solomon Grundy falls into a life of crime—or perhaps returns to one, as his scattered residual memories may indicate—attracting the attention of the Green Lantern, Alan Scott.
-Grundy proves to be a difficult opponent, unkillable (since he is already dead) and with an inherent resistance to Scott's powers (which cannot affect wood, a substance of which Grundy's reassembled body is now largely composed).
-He apparently kills Green Lantern, who gives off a green flash.
-Liking this flash, Grundy commits murders hoping to see the flash again.
-However, the first fight ends when, engaging in fisticuffs with the monster because of the ineffectiveness of his ring, Green Lantern hurls Grundy under a train.
+Fifty years later, he is reanimated as a zombie-like creature composed partly of swamp matter with no memory of his previous life.
+He becomes an enemy of the Green Lantern, Alan Scott, proving to be a difficult enemy due to being made of wood and thus resistant to his powers.

 A criminal scientist calling himself the Baron of York kills his brother and takes over his gang, stating to them that he knows where to find the body of Solomon Grundy.
 Once the body is found, the Baron of York injects Grundy with concentrated chlorophyll upon knowing his background.
 The side effect turns Solomon Grundy into a plant.
-When the Baron of York bluffs about him being worshiped and served, Solomon Grundy kills the Baron of York and takes over his gang.
+When the Baron of York bluffs about him being worshipped and served, Solomon Grundy kills the Baron of York and takes over his gang.
 While noting that Solomon Grundy is more invulnerable to his ring due to the chlorophyll, Green Lantern chases after Solomon Grundy until he becomes exhausted in the petrified forest in Arizona.
 Using his ring, Green Lantern traps Grundy in a green plasma bubble for a time.